kmather73/NotHotdog-Classifier/README.md

 # Step 4: Building our Neural Net
 Coming soon...

+# Step 5: Training our Neural Net
+Coming soon...

+# Step 6: The Results
+Coming soon... with 98% accuracy
 # Step N: Profit
 Now that we are done we can sell it to Periscope and become very rich [![IMAGE ALT TEXT](http://img.youtube.com/vi/AJsOA4Zl6Io/0.jpg)](https://youtu.be/AJsOA4Zl6Io)